1. The ABP releases a new content outline each year for their MOCA-Peds testing option.

 4. Featured readings are pulled from peer-reviewed journal articles and guidelines.
 They are seen as important material for every certified pediatrician to read.
 Questions about each will begin appearing in Q2.

 At MedStudy we focus on the General Pediatrics section of the exam, and every year develop a new QuickREF, the perfect sidekick for your open-book assessment.
-The 2023 QuickREF is available in print, digital and audio formats.
-Additionally, our board-style Q&As contain a filter with over 300 questions related to MOCA-Peds.
+The 2024 QuickREF will be available in print, digital and audio formats for pre-sale in December.
+Additionally, our Pediatrics Qbank+ contains a filter with over 300 questions related to MOCA-Peds.

 MOCA-Peds questions are based on 45 learning objectives, which are drawn from the ABP content outline used for the 10-year proctored exam.
 As soon as Quarter 2 of your MOCA-Peds, you could start to see questions on peer-reviewed journal articles or guidelines, which the ABP calls featured readings.